ibm-cloud-docs/discovery-data/entity-extractor.md

 Learn about possible error messages and how to address them.

 The training data is too large
-:   Your training data contains large text document or many entity types and the resources that are needed to process the data is greater than the resources that are available to your service instance.
+:   Your training data contains large text document or many entity types and resources that are needed to process the data is greater than the resources that are available to your service instance.
 This error can occur even when your workspace doesn't exceed the documented entity extractor limits.
 To resolve the issue, you can try one of the following approaches:

     -   Remove one or more entity types to decrease the size of your training data.
     -   Remove extra large documents from the training data.
 For example, if one of the labeled documents is extra large, change its status from *Completed* to *In progress* to omit it from the training data.